 It sounds simple, but today, in a day and age where profit margins are small in agriculture, it’s not always easy for businesses to care about the long-term effect agriculture has on the environment.
-But Fahr Greenhouse has been an innovative champion of sustainable practices before the word “sustainable” was popular.
+But our greenhouse has always been an innovative champion of sustainable practices, before the word “sustainable” was popular.
 Many people can claim their business are sustainable, but few truly are.
 Sustainable agriculture uses farming techniques to produce food, or other plant or animal products, that protect the environment, public heath, human communities and animal welfare.

-One of the many ways Fahr Greenhouse is sustainable is by the soil we make.
+One of the many ways we are sustainable is by the soil we make.
 Our very own soil mix “recipe” — which is made on-site and by hand — uses rice hulls.
 Rice hulls (or husks) are the outer covering that protects the rice and is removed once its harvested.
 Rice hulls were formally a waste product, which made a nightmare for farmers to get rid of because of the large volume created after a harvest.
-Now, Fahr Greenhouse uses it in our soil to add aeration to the soil and to provide a sustainable soil environment.
+Now, we use it in our soil to add aeration to the soil and to provide a sustainable soil environment.
 Our soil also contains beneficial microorganisms to reduce fertilizer usage or fungicide usage.

-Pest are the number one enemy of greenhouses; years ago heavy pesticides were used in greenhouses across the USA.
-At Fahr Greenhouse we are sustainable in our pest management.
+Pests are the number one enemy of greenhouses; years ago heavy pesticides were used in greenhouses across the USA.
+Here at the greenhouse, we are sustainable in our pest management.
 We use environmental control, like air movement and low fertilizer to reduce sugar in the plant.
 We use physical removal of pests which is done by hand, and scouting of pests.
 Scouting of pests involves using yellow sticky cards that collect the pests and also examining the plants as we look for insect and disease.
 We spray for pests according to a high-pest pressure on the plant, versus spraying on a timetable when plants may not need to be sprayed.
-Fahr Greenhouse uses a lot less fertilizer than other growers because we know how to use the optimum amount of fertilizer verses the maximum amount the soil can withstand.
+We use a lot less fertilizer than other growers because we know how to use the optimum amount of fertilizer verses the maximum amount the soil can withstand.

-Fahr Greenhouse is also sustainable with the containers we use.
-We reuse and recycle everything we can, for both our use and our customers use.
-Our greenhouse roofs are made from a heavy plastic that transmit the best sunlight but it is a very good conductor of heat when the sun is shinning.
+Fahr Greenhouse, a Solis Agrosciences Company, is also sustainable with the containers we use.
+We reuse and recycle everything we can, for both our use and our customer’s use.
+Our greenhouse roofs are made from a heavy plastic that transmit the best sunlight but it is a very good conductor of heat when the sun is shining.

-For a small business, being sustainable takes time and Bellrose said it’s difficult to get other business to cooperate with the sustainable practices implemented on our site.
+For a small business, being sustainable takes time and previous owner, Pat Bellrose said it’s difficult to get other businesses to cooperate with the sustainable practices implemented on our site.
 But it’s worth it.
 In the end, the quality of our plants are not just better, but the best locally grown plants.
-We are proud to produce plants that not only don’t hurt the environment, but actually help the environment.
+We are proud to produce plants that don’t hurt the environment, but actually help the environment.